-For this reason, the SEC whistleblower program creates an incentive of rewarding between 10 and 30 percent of the recovered amount in FCPA cases to the whistleblower bringing quality, original information regarding Foreign Corrupt Practice Act violations.
+The SEC whistleblower program strongly encourages whistleblowers to report violations of the FCPA.
+The SEC whistleblower program creates an incentive for whistleblowers by rewarding between 10 and 30 percent of the recovered amount in FCPA cases to the whistleblower bringing quality, original information regarding Foreign Corrupt Practice Act violations.
 FCPA whistleblowers are encouraged to report from any country in the world.
 With experienced counsel to assist, a whistleblower may bring such a claim anonymously.

 The FCPA was first enacted in 1977 in the wake of several bribery investigations against U.S. companies for bribery of foreign officials, and includes prohibitions covering both foreign bribery and fraudulent accounting.
-Both the Securities and Exchange Commission and the Department of Justice share enforcement of the FCPA.
-Its enforcement is a national priority, and whistleblowers play a critical role in utilizing the act to help stop fraud.
+Since both the Securities and Exchange Commission and the Department of Justice share enforcement of the FCPA, companies and persons face potential criminal penalties as well.
+FCPA enforcement is a national priority, and whistleblowers play a critical role in utilizing the Act to help stop fraud.

-The anti-bribery provisions of the Foreign Corrupt Practice Act prohibit U.S. persons and businesses – as well as companies listed on U.S. exchanges or required to file with the SEC, as well as certain others while in the U.S. – from making corrupt payments to foreign officials in order to obtain or retain business.
+The anti-bribery provisions of the Foreign Corrupt Practice Act prohibit U.S. persons and businesses—as well as companies listed on U.S. exchanges or required to file with the SEC, and certain others while operating in the U.S.—from making corrupt payments to foreign officials in order to obtain or retain business.
 Such payments can be subject to both civil and criminal liability.

 The accounting requirements demand that companies listed on U.S. exchanges or required to file with the SEC, keep and maintain accurate books and records as well as maintain a meaningful and adequate system of internal accounting controls.
 Falsification of books and records or failing to implement these controls violates the Foreign Corrupt Practice Act.

-Common Foreign Corrupt Practice Act fraud can include:
+Common Foreign Corrupt Practice Act fraudulent acts can include:

 - Falsifying documents and transactions to conceal that payment went to a foreign official or political party.